 4. Smart homes

-HVAC is directly linked to construction, and as more households and even cities are shifting to environmental and tech-friendly solutions, so does HVAC.
+HVAC is a part of the construction, and as more households and even cities are shifting to environmental and tech-friendly solutions, so does HVAC.
 Automated households focus not only on sustainable energy but also on technology utilization, which means that heating, ventilation, and air conditioning have to be optimized to meet new standards.

 5. SaaS implementation